ujr/csutils/README.md

 Intended for selective copy/paste rather than assembly reference.

-The code here is set up as a few .NET Core projects with unit tests, so that it can be verified by building it and running the test suite.
+The code here is set up as a few .NET Core projects with unit tests, so that it can be built and verified by running the test suite.

 >
     git clone https://github.com/ujr/csutils